bolchisb/Plex-HomeMedia-Bundle/README.md

 sudo chmod +x /usr/local/bin/docker-compose sudo ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose
 ```
+**_NOTE:_** Here is a tricky part, because of this command `sudo usermod -aG docker $USER` you need to logout once from you server before you move forward.

 After you installed docker you get the chance to populate `/etc/hosts` with the services local domain name.
 This name can be used in your local browser to access the web interface of all service.
 This step should be used only if you have a GUI installed on your server, otherwise it has no use.
 Please use `sudo` command when running this `make` target.
 ```bash